hindu-comm/mail_stream_indology/2018/03/re_Charon-s_obols_in/22__DIEGO_LOUKOTA_SANCLE.md

 > during a funeral ceremony.
 >
 >     In my understanding,
-> ​the funerary usage of ​
+> the funerary usage of
 > "Charon's obol" is limited to Greek and Roman antiquity (and of course
 > hellenized areas of the M
-> ​editerranean and the Middle East
+> editerranean and the Middle East
-> ​
+>
-> ​, which may include Gandhāra to an extent​
+> , which may include Gandhāra to an extent
 > ).
 My question for the list members would be: is anyone aware of another
 > occurrence of "Charon's obol" in Indian sources?
 From the point of view of
 > archaeology,
-> ​are there ​
+> are there
 > any graves
-> ​known with any degree of certainty to be ​
+> known with any degree of certainty to be
 > from historical times in the Greater Gandhāra area?
 Any coins ever found
 > in graves?
 Buddhist sources do list burial as
-> ​one possible​
+> one possible
 > method of disposal of the dead, but otherwise it would seem to have been
 > rare.
 >
 >     Any feedback on this topic would be greatly appreciated!
 >
->     namaskaromi,​
+>     namaskaromi,
 >
 >     Diego Loukota
 >
-> ​
+>
-> ​ ​
+>
-> PhD Cand. - ​
+> PhD Cand. -
 >     Department of Asian Languages and Cultures - UCLA - 290 Royce Hall
 >
 > _______________________________________________